Skip to Content

 Must love pickle relish I want to say and am considering putting that on a t-shirt.

-He may not like pickle relish but he definitely loves onions so I decided to create a delicious onion relish recipe with red and white onions for him instead.
+I decided to create a delicious onion relish recipe with red and white onions for everyone that cringes at the sight of bright green relish.

 onion relish on a sausage in a bun